Google’s AI can identify wildlife from trap-camera footage with up to 98.6% accuracy

 “With this data, managers of protected areas or anti-poaching programs can gauge the health of specific species, and local governments can use data to inform policies and create conservation measures,” said Birch.
 “While we’re just at the beginning of applying AI to better understand wildlife from sensors in the field, solutions like Wildlife Insights can help us protect our planet so that future generations can live in a world teeming with wildlife.”

 Google is far from the first to apply AI to ecology.
 Sibling company DeepMind recently detailed ecological research its science team is conducting to develop AI systems that will help study the behavior of animal species in Tanzania’s Serengeti National Park.
-Microsoft recently highlighted a Santa Cruz-based startup called Conservation Metrics that’s leveraging machine learning to track African savanna elephants.
+Microsoft recently highlighted a Santa Cruz, California-based startup called Conservation Metrics that’s leveraging machine learning to track African elephants.
 Separately, a team of researchers developed an algorithm trained on Snapshot Serengeti that can identify, describe, and count wildlife with 96.6% accuracy, and Intel’s TrailGuard AI system prevents poaching by detecting motion with cameras using an on-device AI algorithm.